pivotal/docs-tap/app-sso/service-operators/identity-providers.hbs.md

   # ...
 ```

-And the following LDIF definition:
+The LDIF definition is as follows:

 ```ldif
 ######################